6 Spotting Rules for Personal Trainers

 Rule #2: Follow Safe Practices

-You should only be spotting with a low amount of force (no more than 5%) to help your client get through the sticking point.
-Make sure to keep the movement smooth and fluid.
-With experience, you’ll know when to assist and with how much force.
+You should only apply a small amount of force—no more than 5%—to help your client get past the sticking point.
+Your assistance should be smooth and fluid.
+Over time, you’ll develop a feel for when to help and how much.

 Rule #6: Use Strategic Touch Methods